stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-_(sarcastic)_ Yeah, I'm really into, y'know, I don't like his fiction, but his personal life I'm just really supportive of.
+_(sarcastic)_ Yeah, I'm really into, you know, I don't like his fiction, but his personal life I'm just really supportive of.

 #### TIM